-Since 1er January 2018, China has decided to block the import of many categories of waste.
-China is also the world's first recycling plant after being the first manufacturing plant in the world!
+Since January 1, 2018, China has decided to block the importation of many categories of waste.
+China is also the world's first recycling plant after being the world's first manufacturing plant!
 This decision poses many problems both in our countries and there.
 Analysis of the facts!

-Since the January 1er, Beijing has blocked the import of 24 categories of solid waste, some plastics, paper and textiles ...
-This measure ban was announced only six months earlier by Beijing during a WTO congress.
-The advanced reasons are ecological: China must treat more and more its own waste with the increase of the Chinese standard of living!
+Since January 1, Beijing has blocked the import of 24 categories of solid waste, certain plastics, papers and textiles… This measure ban had been announced only six months earlier by Beijing during a WTO congress.
+The reasons given are ecological: China must treat more and more its own waste with the increase in Chinese living standards!

-Six months is a very short time, both at the industrial and political levels, no one has had time to adapt and this may pose some problems in the months, even years, that come!
+Six months is a very short timeframe, both industrially and politically, no one has had time to adapt and this may cause some concerns in the months, or even years, to come!

-Indeed, American and European industries had gotten used to treat their waste in China and this basically, very large volumes.
+Indeed, American and European industries had become accustomed to having their waste treated in China, in large, very large, volumes.
 The economic reasons are quite simple.
-There is the reduced treatment cost in China, the strong demand for Chinese raw materials and less restrictive environmental standards than in Europe or the USA.
-Also the container doors, filled with Chinese products, could be more profitable during their return trip to China ...
-Since China exports much more than any finished product!
+There is the reduced treatment cost in China, strong demand for Chinese raw materials and less restrictive environmental standards than in Europe or the USA.
+Also the container ships, filled with Chinese products, could be more profitable during their return trip to China ...
+Since China exports much more than it imports finished products!

-This prohibition therefore disrupts the global waste market, which has very little time to turn around.
-European and American manufacturers must adapt ... and quickly ... very quickly ...
+This ban therefore disrupts the global waste market, which has very little time to turn around.
+European and American manufacturers must therefore adapt… and quickly… very quickly…

 Arnaud Brunet, director of the Brussels-based International Recycling Office (BIR), is saddened:

-"It's an earthquake, we always have the shock wave.
-This has put our industry under stress because China is simply the world's largest market for the export of recyclables. "
+“It's an earthquake, we still have the shock wave.
+This has put our industry under stress because China is quite simply the world's leading market for the export of recyclable materials ”